stefaleon/React-Bands/README.md

 &nbsp;
 ## 08 State

 * Add the constructor and copy the initial state bands data from the defaultProps.
 Now the sample data is passed to BandList as props from the initial state.

+&nbsp;
+## 09 IDs

+* Add an id property to each band and use it as key in the map function instead of the array index which may be changing, for example when we delete a band.
+Also add the nextBandId state component.